AR1sUt3l/TimeManagementApp/README.md

 * Added some interfaces
 * Added a few unit tests for Type class
 ### Week 3
-* Continued working on and refined some of the classes
+* Continued working on and refined some of the classes: Type